Some patients may benefit from systemic therapy

 Downloadable resources to learn more about treatment with TURALIO

-Decision Worksheet Patient Brochure
+Decision Worksheet PATIENT BROCHURE

 Understanding the multidisciplinary team (MDT)